-Abstract: With high binding affinity, porous structures, safety, green, and programmability, etc., DNA hydrogels have gained increasing recognition in environmental field, i.e., advanced treatment technology of water and analysis of specific pollutants.
-DNA hydrogels have been demonstrated versatile potential as adsorbents, immobilization carriers of bioactive molecules, catalysts, and sensors, etc. Moreover, altering components or choosing appropriate functional DNA optimizes environment-oriented hydrogels.
+With high binding affinity, porous structures, safety, green, programmability, etc., DNA hydrogels have gained increasing recognition in the environmental field, i.e., advanced treatment technology of water and analysis of specific pollutants.
+DNA hydrogels have been demonstrated as versatile potential adsorbents, immobilization carriers of bioactive molecules, catalysts, sensors, etc. Moreover, altering components or choosing appropriate functional DNA optimizes environment-oriented hydrogels.
 However, the lack of comprehensive information hinders the continued optimization.
-The principle to fabricate the most suitable hydrogels in terms of the requirements is the focus of the review.
-We first introduce different fabrication strategies and point out the ideal characteristic for environmental applications.
-Subsequently, a summary on the recent environmental applications and development of diverse DNA hydrogels regarding their synthesis mechanism.
-Finally, the review provides an insight into the remaining challenging and future perspectives in environmental applications.
+The principle used to fabricate the most suitable hydrogels in terms of the requirements is the focus of this Review.
+First, different fabrication strategies are introduced and the ideal characteristic for environmental applications is in focus.
+Subsequently, recent environmental applications and the development of diverse DNA hydrogels regarding their synthesis mechanism are summarized.
+Finally, the Review provides an insight into the remaining challenging and future perspectives in environmental applications.